 Dear Jessica: We rented a house at the beach last week and had a wonderful vacation.
 On past beach trips, our eating consisted of many trips to the grocery store for miscellaneous things, a lot of restaurant time, and visits to the deli for sandwiches.
 This year, under the influence of The Scramble, I made a plan for the entire week—1 night out, 3 meals cooked by me, 2 cooked by my mother-in-law, and 1 night of leftovers.
 I purchased all of our food before the vacation and packed it in a cooler.
 I made your Maryland Crab Cakes, Sautéed Shrimp with Tomatoes and Lemon, and Seared Salmon with Lime Butter—they were delicious, quick, and looked great.
 We saved a ton of money and ate better than most of the restaurant fare.
 I just love the positive influence that The Scramble continues to have on me.

 Does your family have a vacation meal tradition?
 I’d love to hear about it below or on The Scramble Facebook page, especially if it involves some home cooked meals.
-And if you’d like help planning your meals, try a two-week free trial of The Scramble to see how simple getting dinner on the table all year round can be!
+And if you’d like help planning your meals, try a free trial of The Scramble’s family-friendly meal plans to see how simple getting dinner on the table all year round can be!